-With Advanced Ads Pro you can display or hide an ad based on the existance or the value of a cookie.
-Cookies are small pieces of information saved by different services in the visitors browser.
+With Advanced Ads Pro, you can display or hide an ad based on the existence or the value of a cookie.
+Cookies are small pieces of information saved by different services in the visitor’s browser.

 There are multiple use cases on very advanced setups for this.
 Take a look at the examples below for some inspiration.

-You don’t have to make any changes in order to display an ad everywhere.
+You don’t have to make any changes to display an ad everywhere.
 Only use this option if you want to limit the visitors to which the ad is visible.